rafa-legend21/bayesian-financial-volatility/README.md

 ## Data

-The analysis can be applied to historical financial market data such as:
+This demonstration uses historical financial market data for three assets:

 - S&P 500
-- Apple
 - Tesla
 - Bitcoin
-- exchange rates

-The S&P 500 is a natural first choice because it represents broad market behavior and clearly shows volatility changes during different financial periods.
+These assets were selected because they represent different types of financial behavior.
+The S&P 500 represents broad market movement, Tesla represents an individual high-growth stock, and Bitcoin represents a cryptocurrency with large price swings.

 ## Asset Price Overview